avkonst/hookstate/docs/index/docs/04-nested-state.md

 #### Avoid the following:

-There are alternative less efficient methods, but resulting in the same mutation and data state.
+There are alternative less efficient methods resulting in the same mutation and data state.
 The following sets the entire array state to the new value (although, only `0` index is changed), so it will rerender every component where **any** property of the state is used.

 ```tsx
 state.set(p => ([p[0] + 1].concat(p.slice(1))))